pcastellanoescuder/POMAShiny/app/mds/help.md

 <img src="pix/features.png" width="80%"/>

+---

+#### Exploratory report

-**Exploratory report:** (After uploading the data and clicking the "Submit" button) POMAShiny allows users to generate a PDF exploratory data analysis report automatically by clicking the green button with the label "Exploratory report" in the top of the central panel.
+After uploading the data and clicking the "Submit" button, POMAShiny allows users to generate a PDF exploratory data analysis report automatically by clicking the green button with the label "Exploratory report" in the top of the central panel.
+See an example [here](https://pcastellanoescuder.github.io/POMA/articles/POMA-eda.html).

+---

+#### Example data

-**Example data:** POMAShiny includes two example datasets that are both freely available at https://www.metabolomicsworkbench.org.
+POMAShiny includes two example datasets that are both freely available at https://www.metabolomicsworkbench.org.
 The first example dataset consists of a targeted metabolomics three-group study and the second example dataset consists of a targeted metabolomics two-group study.
 These two datasets allow users to explore all available functionalities in POMAShiny.
 Both dataset documentations are available at https://github.com/pcastellanoescuder/POMA.

 **NOTE:** Once target and features files are uploaded and the desired rows are selected in the target file (if necessary), users must have to click the "Submit" button to continue with the analysis.

+**Equivalent functions in POMA:** `POMA::PomaMSnSetClass()` (formatting data) and `POMA::PomaEDA()` (automatic PDF report).

 ---

 ### Pre-processing Panel

-#### Impute Values Panel
+#### Impute Values

 Usually, mass spectrometry faces with a high number of missing values, most of them due to low signal intensity of peaks.
 Missing value imputation process in POMAShiny is divided in three sequential steps: